8 Best Crankbait Lures + Buying Guide

 Depth: 3-5 feet

-2. Best Crankbait for Bass – Strike King Pro-Model 8XD Crankbait
+2. Strike King Pro-Model 8XD Crankbait

-If you are looking for a good crankbait for bass fishing, then look no further than the Strike King Pro-Model.
+If you are looking for a good crankbait for bass fishing, look no further than the Strike King Pro-Model.
 This is a favorite of anglers all over North America.

 What I Like About It